Schneider Electric IGSS

 Organizations observing suspected malicious activity should follow established internal procedures and report findings to CISA for tracking and correlation against other incidents.

-No known public exploits specifically target this vulnerability.
-This vulnerability is not exploitable remotely.
-This vulnerability has low attack complexity.
+No known public exploits specifically target these vulnerabilities.
+These vulnerabilities are exploitable remotely.
+These vulnerabilities have low attack complexity.